A Fuel Supplier’s Customer’s Willingness To Pay Its Debts Ran Dry

 By early October we had settled the case with opposing counsel in an amount which paid the full amount of the principal, interest and part of the attorney fees.
 Imagine that, less than two months and we had obtained payment in full for our client.

-Although this does not always happen, armed with good paperwork and with the experienced effective collection attorneys at the Law Offices of Alan M. Cohen LLC good things can happen!
+Although this does not always happen, armed with good paperwork and with the experienced effective collection attorneys at the Law Offices of Alan M. Cohen & Associates LLC good things can happen!